mohansree14/Action-Recognition-using-Vision-Transformer/README.md

    python src/web/app.py
    ```

-   Then, navigate to `http://127.0.0.1:5000` in your web browser to upload videos and view classification results.
+   Then, navigate  your web browser to upload videos and view classification results.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for any suggestions or improvements.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.